What Is Hookah: Fine Instrument for Smoking Weed and Shisha

 The levels of nicotine can vary depending on the type and quality of shisha used.
 Hookah users are bound to absorb more nicotine in total compared to cigarette smokers.

 Hookah vs cigarettes toxicity ratio depends on the inhaling potency and the tobacco filling.
-One hookah smoking session can last up to 60 minutes, which accounts for at least one cigarette pack in nicotine and other chemicals.
+As mentioned before, one hookah smoking session can last up to 60 minutes, which accounts for at least one cigarette pack in nicotine and other chemicals.

 Given the increased inhalation volume, one hookah smoke contains 36 times more tar than cigarette smoke and 70% more nicotine than one cigarette.